jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-II-08.md

 \end{array}
 $$

-**329.** What we have said applies also to imaginary quantities; we shall only observe farther, that $$\surd -a$$ multiplied by $$\surd -a$$ produces $$-a$$.
+<span class="art">329</span> What we have said applies also to imaginary quantities; we shall only observe farther,
+that $$\surd -a$$ multiplied by $$\surd -a$$ produces $$-a$$.
 If it were required to find the cube of -1 + √-3, we should take the square of that number, and then multiply that square by the same number;